LogentriesCommunity/le_jelastic/README.md

 Logging To Logentries from Jelastic
 ===================================

-You can find Jelastic specific documentation on Logentries at `logentries.com/doc/jelastic`
+You can find official documentation on Logentries at `logentries.com/doc/jelastic`

 To setup the Logentries plugin in your Jelastic app, please follow these few steps.